Here is the very brief transcript of my exchange with an online librarian:

 I think these little details caught my attention because I have used this service before and received much more helpful and professional assistance from another librarian.
 Maybe I am just being picky, or maybe the research question I asked just didn’t promote a detailed response.
 What do you think?

-Ask a Librarian service from Kent.
+Later this morning I will be repeating this search using another service, the Ask a Librarian service from Kent.
 I actually tried to do this the other day, but even though the librarian was online, they had an away message posted and never responded to my query.
 Hopefully I will have better luck today getting in touch with a Kent librarian.
 Stay tuned for a comparison of these two handy online reference services!

 ...